liatkisos/CryptoSelect/README.md

   - https://www.coingecko.com/api
   - https://min-api.cryptocompare.com/

-To get started, feel free to select up to 5 coins to diplay in the live report.
+To get started, feel free to select up to 5 coins to display in the live report.
 If you would like to choose a sixth, you'll have to replace one of your currently selected coins with a new one.